muqiuhan/bonding/README.md

 xmake project -k xcode
 ```

-1. clone the source: `git clone https://github.com/muqiuhan/bonding --recurse-submodules`
+1. clone: `git clone https://github.com/muqiuhan/bonding --recurse-submodules`
-2. build it: `xmake f -m release && xmake build` or build for debug: `xmake f -m debug && xmake build`
+2. and build it: `make build.release` or build for debug: `make build.debug`

 ## Install

-- The easiest is `xmake install --root --admin`, it will try to request administrator permission to install
+- The easiest is `make install`, it will try to request administrator permission to install

 Other install options:
 - `xmake -o INSTALLDIR` to set the install directory.